jojotmz/Doge_Search/README.md

 A search engine that allows users to search for question on Quora or topics on reddit related to a specific query.
 The search engine shall provide the user an interface for searching, browsing and presenting the results using a basic relevance-feedback implementation.

 ## 👉 Setup
 - All the files used to crawl, scrap and create the solr core are available for download.
 But you only need the files inside `project website` and `csv` dir.
 The csv files were obtained by running the python scripts inside the `crawlers` folder.
-Note to the Quora.py script: Quora's website requires you to update the autenthicated login key, usually by logging in, getting it in the cookies and updating the script.
 - I used two main cores for the Engine, one for Quora results the other for Reddit.
 In order to set them up in solr you must run:
 ```python
 # From your solr installation directory